 One last thing about spanking before I get into the examples — people always say “Spanking the right way is just fine; all those other people give it a bad name.”
 No one’s really studied spanking, because most people wouldn’t really be honest about it (who wants to stand up and say “Yeah, I smack my kid repeatedly and in anger?”), but I’d venture to guess that most of the people who spank do it in anger, for minor offenses, and don’t cuddle and love on the kid after.
 They get mad, they yell, kid still doesn’t listen, and they spank.
 I’ve done it before.
 Since that’s probably how it goes down in a lot of homes, we can’t say that spanking is okay, in a general sense, or that “the right way” is better.
 It’s not typically done “the right way” anyway.

-But, on to the practical examples.
+But, on to the practical examples of positive discipline.
 If you don’t spank…then what?

 These are just a handful of examples of what I might do in my home.
 It cannot possibly cover all situations and will not work for all children.
 You know your child best.
 The biggest take away here is going to be “Know your child, and problem solve together.”